This post includes affiliate links.

 How to Crochet the Magic Circle (or Magic Ring)

-A full video tutorial can be found below as well, in case the picture tutorial is not as clear for you.
+A full video tutorial can be found above as well, in case the picture tutorial is not as clear for you.

 First, wrap your yarn around your hand, such that the longer yarn piece (that leads towards the yarn ball) is crossing over the shorter end.